What is a cob house? The world’s oldest building material is still popular. If you’ve never heard of a cob house, you will now.

-The term cob wasn’t widely used until the 1600s.
+The term cob wasn’t used until the 1600s.
 But the material has been used since prehistoric times.
-The word cob is roughly translated from many languages into “beat or strike.”
-This makes sense as it is how the cob is applied.
+The word cob is translated into “beat or strike.”

-With the invention of brick and other similar building materials, the popularity of cob has faded.
-But in off-the-grid homes and third world countries, cob homes are built every day due to the readily available ingredients.
+With the invention of brick and other building materials, the popularity of cob faded.
+But in off-the-grid homes and third world countries, cob homes are built due to the available materials.

 The Difference Between Cob And Adobe

 Many people confuse adobe and cob.
-Adobe may be just as old as cob, but it is a different material.
-Both are clay-based and very similar.
-However, adobe is made into bricks that are stacked together.
+Adobe and cob are different materials, but both are made with clay.
+But adobe is made into bricks and stacked together.